Trump Called a U.K. Radio Show and Talked About Brexit, the Election and Meghan Markle

-It’s common in the U.S. for President Donald Trump to call into friendly TV or shows like Fox & Friends.
+It’s common in the U.S. for President Donald Trump to call into friendly radio or TV shows like Fox & Friends.
 But such a thing is unheard of in the U.K. Which could explain the commotion Trump caused when he phoned his pal Nigel Farage’s radio program Thursday and weighed in on Brexit, the upcoming U.K. election and Meghan Markle’s public battle with the British press.

 Trump’s interview was criticized by many U.K. politicians, including opposition Labour leader Jeremy Corbyn, who accused the U.S. President of interfering in Britain’s Dec.
 12 election.